vuejs/docs/src/guide/migration/functional-components.md

 - `functional` attribute on single-file component `<template>` is deprecated
 - Functional components can only be created using a plain function that receives `props` and `context` (i.e., `slots`, `attrs`, `emit`)

-For a more in-depth explanation, please continue reading on!
+For a more in-depth explanation, read on!

 ## Introduction